-Baddeley pled guilty to arson in March 2002, and was sentenced to two months in jail, 180 hours of community service, and ordered to pay $650,000 in restitution.
+In March 2002, after Baddeley was examined and declared competent to stand trial, he pled guilty to arson.
+He was sentenced to two months in jail, 180 hours of community service, and ordered to pay $650,000 in restitution.

-In 2004, the real arsonist confessed that she had set the fire, and provided details corroborating her story.
+In 2004, a woman who was in therapy admitted to police that she had set the fire and provided details corroborating her story.

 On March 31, 2004, a judge granted the prosecution’s motion to vacate Baddeley’s conviction and charges were dismissed.